gtrdp/masters-thesis-guntur/LogBook/02-october.md

 October #2
 ----------
+- **Mon**
+	- Prepare the presentation for friday.
+	- Email Niels.

+- **Tue**
+	-
 - **Wed**
 	- Call Niels.
 		- Explain about machine learning (with 3 features) approach.
 		- Make presentation, that will also be presented on Friday.
+		- Does behapp also scan for BLE device? or only classic bluetooth?
+		- How big is the required N?

 - **Fri**
 	- Meeting with Prof Aiello and Prof Kas.
 		- Prepare the schedule for the next meeting.
 		- Possible ground truth is official document from stakeholders.
+		- How big is the required N?
 	- Listing the lecturers for email.